 The biggest Apple Watch Black Friday sales and deals on other smartwatches started rolling out weeks before the actual “holiday” on November 27.
 Major retailers like Best Buy, Walmart, and Amazon are already running deals on a variety of models.

 To find your wrist-mounted dream screen, you could try online comparison shopping and scouting for digital coupons at your favorite retailers.
 But why not just bookmark this page?
 We’re doing regular updates on the best Apple Watch Black Friday and other smartwatch deals until the sales are over.

 The Best Apple Watch Black Friday Deals 2020

-We’ve cherry-picked some of the best sales on smartwatches for you here.
+We’ve cherry-picked some of the best Apple watch and smartwatch Black Friday sales for you here.
 We hope you find your new best wrist friend—or the perfect gift—below.